HAKSOAT/haksoat.github.io/_posts/2026-02-11-lessons-from-my-father.md

 tags:
   - experience
 ---
 On December 8, 2025, I was in Lagos to see my father.
 He had been ill for a couple of weeks and I needed to visit him.
 I planned to see him again in January 2026.
 So when leaving, I told him to stay strong as I would see him again soon.
-I told him I still had a lot to learn and advice to seek from him.
+I told him I still had a lot of advice to seek and knowledge to learn from him.

 One week later, I went for an appointment.
 While awaiting my turn, I was reading James Dyson's "Against the Odds", a passage that said: